 Use of any group cipher suite other than TKIP, WEP-104, or WEP-40 with TKIP as the pairwise cipher suite is not supported.

+Use of GCMP as a group cipher suite with a pairwise cipher suite other than GCMP is not supported.

 The cipher suite selector 00-0F-AC:0 (Use group cipher suite) is only valid as the pairwise cipher suite.
 An AP may specify the selector 00-0F-AC:0 (Use group cipher suite) for a pairwise cipher suite if it does not support any pairwise cipher suites.
 If an AP specifies 00-0F-AC:0 (Use group cipher suite) as the pairwise cipher selection, this is the only pairwise cipher selection the AP advertises.

 If any cipher suite other than TKIP, WEP-104, or WEP-40 is enabled, then the AP supports pairwise keys, and thus the cipher suite selector 00-0F-AC:0 (Use group cipher suite) is not a valid option.